FutureShockco/crosswars.docs/resources.md

 ## Alcohol

-Alcohol is the third resource in DrugWars.
+Alcohol is the third resource in CrossWars.
 It is needed for upgrades of buildings and purchases of units.
 This resource (just as any other) can get stolen if a player loses a battle but he can keep a portion of it safe by upgrading his alcohol silo.
 Each building has the following information: level of the building that is over the image, name, cost for the next upgrade in resource under the name and in crypto for instant upgrade, description, and the amount of production on current and next level per day.
 Each building associated with alcohol requires resources of drugs and weapons for its upgrade while the alcohol silo needs all 3 resources.

 ### Traditional Distillery